-Does your cay act aggressively and even bites you as you play with him?
-It’s common that kittens and young cats bite when playing, but if you do not stop the behavior early, it may continue into adulthood.
-At that time, the cute little bites of an adorable little kitten can become harsh and painful.
+Does your cat act aggressively and even bites you as you play with them?
+Why do cats bite when they play?
+It’s common for kittens and young cats bite when playing, but if you do not stop the behavior early, it may continue into adulthood.
+At that time, the cute little love bite of an adorable little kitten can become harsh and painful.

-In this article, you will learn why cats bite when playing and how to stop a cat from aggression during play sessions and other activities.
+In this article, you will learn why do cats bite when they play and how to stop your cat from aggressive behavior during play sessions and other activities.
 You will also find out the best way to play with your cat without being scratched.

-Disclaimer: This article focuses on solving a specific aggression type – play aggression in cats, which is often confused with offensive or defensive aggression due to fear and territorial issues.
-You can learn more about the causes of human-directed aggression in cats, but we advise you to consult a professional animal behaviorist when dealing with cat aggression.
+Disclaimer: This article focuses on solving a specific feline aggression type which is known as play aggression in cats.
+This is often confused with offensive or defensive aggression due to fear and territorial issues.
+You can learn more about the causes of human-directed aggression in cats, but we advise you to consult a professional animal behaviorist and or your veterinarian when dealing with cat aggression.

-Play aggression (commonly referred to as predatory aggression) is a natural cat behavior, because playing is hunting, and hunting is a method to survive in a natural environment.
-However, as natural as it may be, problems arise if the cat exhibits play aggression towards humans; if he scratches and bites hands too hard; if the cat becomes overly aggressive towards other pets; and if his prey instincts keep him awake at night.
+Play aggression (commonly referred to as predatory aggression) is a natural cat behavior because playing is hunting.
+Hunting is a method to survive for your cat in a natural environment.
+However, as natural as it may be, problems arise if the cat exhibits play aggression towards humans;

 To stop a cat from biting, it’s necessary to understand the natural impulses behind this behavior.
-So, why your cat bites when playing with you?
-Short answer – because your cat thinks your body parts are prey.
+So, why do cat bite when they play with you?
+Short answer is because your cat thinks your body parts are prey.

 How to stop a cat from biting during play